microsoft/pxt/docs/blog/ozette/ozette.md

 ### JACDAC: the control layer

 JACDAC abstracts devices by a set of interfaces rather than hardware registers so that service code can be shared across different implementations.
 It uses dynamic addressing so that multiples of the same device can be connected simultaneously and it offers various communication abstractions to cater for an ever-diverse set of use scenarios for devices.
-Two common communication paradigms enabled by JACDAC are:
-- *Single Host, Many Client* – A single Host can have multiple Clients, like a Server can have multiple clients in a traditional Client-Server architecture;
-- *Many Host, Many Client* – Combining Hosts and Clients in Broadcast mode enables multicast communications.

 JACDAC's [control layer](https://jacdac.org/#control-layer) is written in (MakeCode's subset of) TypeScript and can run in the browser and on microcontrollers.
 This layer takes care of device address allocation/collisions, packet routing, and advertisement of services (which expose APIs for programmers to access, actuate and network with other devices on the bus).

 ### Debugging JACDAC-based microcontrollers over WebUSB

+It's easy to layer the JACDAC control plane on other physical transports.
+We have done this for WebUSB to enable a simple web-based [JACDAC debugger](https://jacdac.org/debug).